BabylonJS/OldDocumentationSite/content/How_To/contribute/how_to_start.md

 ## Installation
+As during our local build, firefox is used during our integration tests step.
+It is strongly advised to install it.

 You are now all setup, and only a few steps from debugging.
 You now need to clone the project from github.
 Open a command line, move to the folder that will contain bjs and type:
 ```
 git clone https://github.com/BabylonJS/Babylon.js.git